 Mr. Kim appears as soloist with The Philadelphia Orchestra each season as well as with numerous orchestras around the world.
 He also appears internationally at festivals such as Brevard, MasterWorks (USA) and Pacific (Japan).
 Mr. Kim has been awarded Honorary Doctorates from Eastern University in suburban Philadelphia, the University of Rhode Island, and Dickinson College.

-His instrument is a J.B.
-Guadagnini from Milan, Italy ca. 1757 on loan from The Philadelphia Orchestra.
+His instruments are a J.B.
+Guadagnini from Milan, Italy ca. 1757 on loan from The Philadelphia Orchestra and a Michael Angelo Bergonzi from Cremona ca. 1754.
 Mr. Kim resides in a Philadelphia suburb with his wife Jane and daughters Natalie and Maggie.
-For more information, please follow him on Twitter @Dkviolin
+He is an avid runner, golfer, and outdoorsman.

 Official endorser of AirTurn hands free page turners

 Promo code: KIMP2P